| | | Key Predictive Dynamix Modeling Algorithms

 (organized into layers) allow the model to represent complex,

+non-linear, interactions between variables.
 Neural networks address issues of information overload by distilling

 many variables into actionable decisions.
 By discovering